Counting Nitrogen Atoms – The History of Determining Total Meat Content (Part 4): The Background of the History of Nutrition

 “With hindsight, it seems ironic that he should not have been more questioning concerning whether they really needed so much of this relatively expensive ingredient.
 Apparently, he looked to the German school of nutritionists as the authorities in a field in which he was only a newcomer.
 Voit accepted that vegetarians who lived on a much lower protein intake could remain in nitrogen balance, but he remained convinced that such people “exposed themselves to disadvantages”.
 The American group suggested that even if protein was not directly used as the fuel for muscular contraction, it provided the nervous energy required to “wish to make the effort”.”
 (Carpenter)

-“The main thrust of Atwater’s work in this period was to analyze foods by the proximate system (nitrogen, fiber, ash, ether extract, moisture and “carbohydrate by difference”)) and to use these values to teach the poor how they could obtain their requirement for protein, the most expensive of their needs, more economically.
+“The main thrust of Atwater’s work in this period was to analyze foods by the proximate system (nitrogen, fibre, ash, ether extract, moisture and “carbohydrate by difference”)) and to use these values to teach the poor how they could obtain their requirement for protein, the most expensive of their needs, more economically.
 An unfortunate effect of recommending diets only on the basis of the economic provision of protein and energy was that fruits and green vegetables became dispensable luxuries.
 At this period, the purchase of food typically took ∼50% of a working family’s income.”
 (Carpenter)

 The challenge to high protein standards came finally from Russell Chittenden, Yale University’s Professor of Physiological Chemistry.
 He had found some relief from what may have been a rheumatic condition after he had deliberately reduced his general intake of food, and particularly that of meat, and was greatly impressed by having fully maintained both his physical and mental activity, although his intake of protein had not been >40 g/d (equivalent to 48 g for someone of the “standard” weight of 150 lb).
 (Carpenter)